How to open an IRA in 5 steps

 Does my IRA need to be managed?

-- Do-it-yourself investing: Self-managed IRA investing involves choosing, buying and managing your investments on your own.
+- Do-it-yourself investing: Self-directed IRA investing involves choosing, buying and managing your investments on your own.
 This option may be appealing if you're an experienced investor with a solid understanding of how different assets may impact your portfolio's performance.

 - Professionally managed investing: With a managed IRA, a financial advisor will personally select and manage your IRA investments on your behalf.
 This may be ideal if you're seeking personalized recommendations and guidance to help you reach your financial goals.